Trump Attacks Putin by Name for First Time

 But the president’s patience finally ran out Sunday morning, 444 days into his presidency.
 The impetus was a devastating chemical attack in Syria, likely launched by the government of Bashar al-Assad against a rebel stronghold.
 Dozens were killed in excruciating fashion, prompting Trump to finally go after his buddy.

 Russia has backed the Assad regime since Civil War broke out in Syria in 2011, but has been more directly involved since 2015, when it began military operations in the country.
-The country has joined with Assad and Iran to encircle and bomb Eastern Ghouta, the site of the Saturday’s attack, killing more than 1,600 people, according to the Syrian Observatory for Human Rights.
+The country has joined with Assad and Iran to encircle and bomb Eastern Ghouta, the site of Saturday’s attack, killing more than 1,600 people, according to the Syrian Observatory for Human Rights.
 But Russia denies that chemical weapons were used on Saturday, as does the Assad regime.

 Trump launched an ineffectual cruise-missile attack in response to a similar chemical-weapons attack last year, but last week he advocated pulling U.S. troops out of Syria altogether, a move that would hand Russia even more control of the country’s fate.